cannolis/R-SBFL/README.md

 # R-SBFL: Enhancing Robustness in Spectrum-Based Fault Localization
 ## Experimental Data
 The subject suites studied in our work are collected at [here](https://www.dropbox.com/scl/fi/rgblrvo2h8ztlwsr39us5/Data.zip?rlkey=hgcnmz863fvhd4ecet9qn9y4n&dl=0), which contains Siemens, Unix utilities, Space and Defects4J.
 Each subject program has been packaged with several fault versions containing the spectrum of the passed and failed test cases and the location of faults.
 The details of these test suites are outlined in our paper titled "R-SBFL: Enhancing Robustness in Spectrum-Based Fault Localization."
-After downloading them, create a directory named _Data_ under the root directory to save these test suites.
+After downloading the .zip file, unzip it in a directory to save these test suites.

 ## Experimental Program
-Our experimental program comprises two essential components: a Python program for data preprocessing and test suite splitting and a C# program for sub-locators construction and integration.
+Our experimental program comprises two essential components: a Python program named _RSBFL_Python_for data preprocessing and test suite splitting and a C# program named _RSBFL_C#_for sub-locators construction and integration.
 These two components seamlessly collaborate by partitioning their tasks and facilitating communication through socket connections, and they utilize SQL Server for large-scale data transmission.
-Regarding the SQL Server database files and log files constructed during the research, they have also been uploaded.
+Regarding the SQL Server database files and log files constructed before the research, they have also been uploaded.

 ## C# Environment
 First, install Microsoft Visual Studio 2017 and Microsoft SQL Server 2017, and also install the Microsoft SQL Server Management Studio.
 Then proceed with the following settings.